estrategiahq/quasar/docs/src/pages/quasar-utils/date-utils.md

 // including which margin you want if (date.isBetweenDates(dateTarget, dateFrom, dateTo, { inclusiveFrom: true, inclusiveTo: true })) {
   // Do something with dateTarget
 }

+// (Quasar v1.9.9+)
+// if you only care about comparing dates (year/month/day, regardless of time)
+// then you could tip isBetweenDates() about it so it can perform best: if (date.isBetweenDates(dateTarget, dateFrom, dateTo, { onlyDate: true })) {
+  // Do something with dateTarget
+}
 ```